ashn01/android/README.md

 # android

-This repository will store what I have done in class.
+This repository stores what I have done in class.